andymaul123/website-blog/_posts/2017-5-01-edh-draft-league.markdown

 The first iteration was cobbled together, but the league was a smashing success.
 Enough that we did round two in spring 2017, and pushed for a better system.
 Enter [EDH Draft League v2](https://www.edh-league.com/).

 Version 2 had a more stable foundation since we opted to use [Firebase](https://firebase.google.com/) as the platform.
 Developing on Firebase was a breeze, and we had little issues getting Google authentication and mobile push notifications going.
-The front-end was dressed up too, opting for a lightweight CSS framework [Skeleton](getskeleton.com), the same one I use on this site.
+The front-end was dressed up too, opting for a lightweight CSS framework, [Skeleton](getskeleton.com), the same one I use on this site.

 Additionally, a major part of the second league season was us developing a custom ELO ranking algorithm.
 ELO is a ranking system used in chess, but we needed something similar that could function with different critera; namely, multiplayer with three different sub-rankings.
 After a lot of trial and error we implemented our custom system into the site and used it as an improvement over the static Wins/Losses/Votes system that our first iteration had.
 You can see the rankings on the "Standings" page.